-This article identifies the main considerations when updating the Virtual Private Cloud (VPC) networks used by your Managed Service for Microsoft Active Directory domain.
+This page explains the considerations for adding or updating the Virtual Private Cloud (VPC) networks used by your Managed Service for Microsoft Active Directory domain.

-When adding or updating the VPC networks used by your Managed Microsoft AD domain, you should consider the following factors.
+When you add or update the VPC networks used by your Managed Microsoft AD domain, you should consider the following factors:

-You can only add a new VPC network from the project in which the domain was created.
+You can only add a VPC network from the project in which you create the domain.

-You can only add up to a total of five VPC networks to your Managed Microsoft AD domain.
+You can only add up to a total of five VPC networks to your Managed Microsoft AD domain as authorized networks.

-CIDR Range considerations apply across all VPC networks in a Managed Microsoft AD domain.
-Learn more about selecting IP address ranges.
+CIDR range considerations apply across all VPC networks in a Managed Microsoft AD domain.
+For more information, see Select IP address ranges.

 Adding authorized networks to your Managed Microsoft AD domain does not provide transitive connectivity.
 This means that a VM on one of the authorized networks is not automatically able to reach a VM on another authorized network.
-If you need connectivity between authorized networks, you must manually add VPC peering between them.
-Learn more about VPC peering.
+If you need connectivity between authorized networks, you must manually create VPC peering between them.
+For more information, see VPC peering.

 Standard VPC quotas and limits apply to these networks.